 The Havanese has a long whispy coat that tufts out towards extremities.

-The Havanese is actually a toy dog so it is actually an excellent dog to play with.
+The Havanese is actually a toy dog, so it is actually an excellent dog to play with.
 It’s intelligent and can be simply trained.
-It can be finest to train this dog at a young age, mainly because some habits will stick as they turn into older.
-The Havanese gets extremely attached to their owners but does not thoughts spending time away from their owners, as they’re quite self entertaining dogs.
-The Havanese could be the ideal dog to have inside a low upkeep household.
+It can be best to train this dog at a young age, mainly because some habits will stick as they turn older.
+The Havanese get extremely attached to their owners but do not mind spending time away from their owners, as they’re quite self-entertaining dogs.
+The Havanese could be the ideal dog to have inside a low-upkeep household.
 This breed will not call for typical exercise.
-The Havanese is satisfied when their owner is satisfied.
+The Havanese are satisfied when their owner is satisfied.
 The dogs aren’t quite vocal unless abusive body movements are shown.
-They’re extremely friendly dogs, they do not bark at a stranger, but some people are additional shy than other men and women.
-They don’t mind being kept outside as they’re fine with playing with their toys but they prefer becoming inside with their owner.
-They enjoy to perform in front of other people and possess a great have to have for affection.
+They’re extremely friendly dogs, they do not bark at a stranger, but some people are more shy than other men and women.
+They don’t mind being kept outside as they’re fine with playing with their toys, but they prefer becoming inside with their owner.
+They enjoy performing in front of other people and possess a great have-to-have for affection.

-They do possess a peculiar trait named “run-like-hell”.
-It really is a primeval manic attack where, immediately after a walk, or play time, they’re going to begin to growl and hiss and make other gutteral sounds, after which start off racing to-n-fro, cease, growl and bare their teeth at their owner.
-Just as suddenly as it appears, it ends and also the dog quickly returns to its friendly character.
+They do possess a peculiar trait named “run-like-hell.”
+It really is a primeval manic attack where, immediately after a walk or playtime, they’re going to begin to growl and hiss and make other guttural sounds, after which start off racing to-n-fro, cease, growl, and bare their teeth at their owner.
+Just as suddenly as it appears, it ends, and the dog quickly returns to its friendly character.

-Health Concerns: Even though an general wholesome breed, the Havanese are prone to progressive retinal atrophy, cataracts, luxating patellas, poodle eye and dry skin.
+Health Concerns: Even though a generally wholesome breed, the Havanese are prone to progressive retinal atrophy, cataracts, luxating patellas, poodle eye, and dry skin.

 Havanese might be expected to live 14 to 15 years.

-The Havanese does nicely living in an apartment and may do well using a moderate quantity of physical exercise.
+The Havanese do nicely living in an apartment and may do well using a moderate quantity of physical exercise.